fewshotreg/Few-Shot-Regression/README.md

 ## Instrctions to run

-To run the code, simmply run the main.py file with appropiate flags
+To run the code for MNIST image completion task, run the ffn_main_mnist.py file.

 ## Data